IThreeM/ICP-3D-Metaverse/resources/user_guide.md

     - Alternatively, you can preview a Webspace with a 3D model hosted anywhere on the Web (and you’ve got access to) (just paste the URL to the 3D model into the input field)
     - Note that the 3D model needs to be stored or hosted as a glb file (ending of the file “.glb”) for the preview to work
 ### Log in
-- Ready to properly use the OIM app and own your own personal Webspaces?
+- Ready to properly use the IThreeM app and own your own personal Webspaces?
 - To create and own Webspaces, you need to log in
-- OIM offers several alternatives to do so
+- IThreeM offers several alternatives to do so
   - Plug
-    - This is a browser extension which also serves as a crypto wallet on the Internet Computer blockchain platform (which OIM is built upon)
+    - This is a browser extension which also serves as a crypto wallet on the Internet Computer blockchain platform (which IThreeM is built upon)
     - Please install the extension in your browser (if you click on Login and then Plug, you should be taken to where you can install it)
-    - Make sure it is enabled for the OIM page (should be by default)
+    - Make sure it is enabled for the IThreeM page (should be by default)
     - With the browser extension installed and enabled, click on Login and then Plug and a Plug popup should show up prompting you to log in
-    - Afterwards, the popup will ask you to confirm logging into the OIM app (and shows you which other software on the Internet Computer OIM is using for extra transparency)
+    - Afterwards, the popup will ask you to confirm logging into the IThreeM app (and shows you which other software on the Internet Computer IThreeM is using for extra transparency)
-    - Confirm and you will be logged into the OIM app via Plug
+    - Confirm and you will be logged into the IThreeM app via Plug
   - Stoic wallet
     - This is another wallet on the Internet Computer blockchain platform
     - To use it, you will need to create an account (your personal wallet) with them first
     - Click on Login and then Stoic to be taken to the Webpage where you can create your Stoic account
-    - Create a Stoic account and come back to the OIM app
+    - Create a Stoic account and come back to the IThreeM app
-    - Click on Login and then Stoic, and in a new tab Stoic will ask you to confirm your login to the OIM app
+    - Click on Login and then Stoic, and in a new tab Stoic will ask you to confirm your login to the IThreeM app
-    - Confirm and you will be logged into the OIM app via Stoic
+    - Confirm and you will be logged into the IThreeM app via Stoic
 ### After you’re logged in
-- Triumph, you’re logged into the OIM app!
+- Triumph, you’re logged into the IThreeM app!
 Can you feel how close you are to owning your personal Webspace and designing it the way you want to?
 - To create your personal Webspace (3D Webpage), go to the “Create” tab
   - There, you’ve got several options to create a Webspace
   - For each of them, you can first preview how the Webspace would look once created and then confirm the creation